ReedBTC/Grassroots-Quarterly/README.md

 Operating in the real world always comes with real world risks and bitcoiners are not the only group that is susceptible to these types of risks.
 Opsec is important for everyone, but remember that as a bitcoin meetup organizer you are advertising yourself to the world as a leader of a group focused on the best performing financial asset in history.

 Taking on more responsibility and accountability can be extremely rewarding, but almost always comes with risk.
-And remember, everything is too risky if you are a \[coward\] ;)

 # **How to Start a Bitcoin Meetup**